 Origins

-Early metal horns started gaining prominence in the 10th to 8th century BC, with ‘Lurers’ being found in Scandinavia and depictions of horns in Etruscan monuments.
+Some instruments today still use animal horns, like the ‘Shofar,’ a ram’s horn used in important Jewish ceremonies.
+Early metal horns gained prominence between the 10th and 8th centuries BC, with ‘Lurers’ found in Scandinavia and horn depictions on Etruscan monuments.